Arroyo has built-in support for a number of data formats, including JSON,

 value TEXT,

-parsed TEXT GENERATED ALWAYS AS (parse_log(value)) STORED,
+parsed TEXT GENERATED ALWAYS AS (parse_log(value)),

 event_time TIMESTAMP GENERATED ALWAYS AS

-(CAST(extract_json_string(parse_log(value), '$.date') as TIMESTAMP)) STORED
+(CAST(extract_json_string(parse_log(value), '$.date') as TIMESTAMP)),

 ) with (